jensendarren/elasticsearch-tutorial/README.md

 Just connect to the running docker instance and loginto MySQL server directly using the command `mysql -u root -p` (the password is set in the docker-conpose.yml file!)

+NOTE: Granting user root as we are first in the SQL below is so that we can connect from the Logstash Docker container to the MySQL Docker container.
+See [here](https://stackoverflow.com/questions/1559955/host-xxx-xx-xxx-xxx-is-not-allowed-to-connect-to-this-mysql-server) for details.

 ```
+GRANT ALL PRIVILEGES ON *.* TO 'root'@'localhost' WITH GRANT OPTION;

+CREATE USER 'root'@'%' IDENTIFIED BY 'password';

+GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;

 CREATE DATAABSE movielens;

 CREATE TABLE movielens.movies (